 Eating too much sugar can give you diabetes!
 Myth or Fact?

-For managing the condition well it is important that you are aware of the facts on diabetes as it can have serious effects on your health.
+To manage the condition well, it is important that you are aware of the facts on diabetes as it can have serious effects on your health.

 What is Type 2 Diabetes?

-Type 2 diabetes is a chronic lifestyle disease where your blood sugar levels are high.
-In Type 2 diabetes there are 2 interrelated problems.
-First, your cells develop resistance to insulin (a hormone that regulates the amount of glucose in your bloodstream) and secondly, your pancreas fails to produce enough insulin to meet the increased demand.
+Type 2 Diabetes is a chronic lifestyle disease where your blood sugar levels are high.
+In Type 2 Diabetes there are two interrelated problems.
+First, your cells develop resistance to insulin (a hormone that regulates the amount of glucose in your bloodstream), and second, your pancreas fails to produce enough insulin to meet the increased demand.

 What Causes Type 2 Diabetes?

 Your pancreas produces a hormone called insulin that converts glucose, a type of sugar from the food you eat, into energy.
 Insulin circulates in your bloodstream and facilitates the entry of glucose into your cells where it will be converted.
 Therefore, it helps regulate the sugar levels in your bloodstream.

 In certain situations where your blood glucose drops, in response to it, your pancreas produces less insulin.